Stafford, Texas

-Steam is by far the most common method of medical sterilization used in the U.S today.
-High temperatures produced by steam are not compatible with all materials and it has other disadvantages.
-The most prominent low temperature sterilization method currently used is ethylene oxide.
+Vaporized steam is by far the most common method of medical sterilization in use in the U.S today.
+High temperatures from steam are not compatible with all materials and it has other disadvantages.
+The most prominent low temperature sterilization method currently uses ethylene oxide.
 EO is a relatively dangerous and toxic material.

 H2O2 has many advantages including low toxicity, low temperature, and relatively good material compatibility.
 There are several methods in use today this article discusses HPV or hydrogen peroxide vaporization.